Serge Dassault: Early life and education

 In 1929, his father founded what is now Dassault Aviation.
 During the Second World War, he was jailed when his father was sent to Buchenwald for refusing any cooperation from his company, Bordeaux-Aéronautique, directed by Henri Déplante, André Curvale and Claude de Cambronne, with the German aviation industry.

-He studied at the Lycée Janson de Sailly.
+He studied at the Lycée Janson-de-Sailly in the 16th arrondissement of Paris where he received his baccalauréat.
 He earned engineering degrees from the École Polytechnique (class of 1946) and Supaéro (class of 1951).
 In 1963, he received an Executive MBA from HEC Paris.